brianabshier/python_scripts/README.md

 - Review the README_logparser.txt file for more information on dependencies and requirements.
 - Usage: `python3 logparser.py /$DIR/$DIR`

+8. Load Balancer Historical Data Puller
+- This script authenticates with the Rackspace API using a username and API key, retrieves historical usage data for a specified Cloud Load Balancer, and aggregates the results.
+The script supports pagination and calculates total and average usage metrics.

 Author: Brian Abshier

 License: MIT License